 The Company leases space for its principal offices, as well as the principal offices of certain of its subsidiaries, from Delta Life.
 Delta Life is controlled by Harriett J. Robinson, a former member of our Board of Directors.
 In addition, Mr. Howell and Mrs. Howell are officers, directors and/or shareholders in Delta Life.
 Under the terms of the lease, the Company pays annual rent of approximately \$0.5 million, plus a pro rata share of all real estate taxes, general maintenance and service expenses and insurance costs with respect to the office building and related facilities.
 The lease does not have a set termination date, but is terminable by either party with at least twelve months advance notice.
 The terms of the lease are believed by management of the Company to be comparable to terms that could be obtained by the Company from unrelated parties for comparable rental property.
-In each of 2018 and 2017, the Company paid approximately \$0.8 million and \$0.9 million, respectively, to Delta Life under the terms of the lease.
+In each of 2019 and 2018, the Company paid approximately \$0.9 million and \$0.8 million, respectively, to Delta Life under the terms of the lease.

-In each of 2018 and 2017, Gray Television, Inc. ("Gray") paid the Company approximately \$0.4 million and \$0.6 million, respectively, in employer paid premiums related to a group accident plan.
-Mr. Howell is the chairman and chief executive officer, and Mrs. Howell is a director, of Gray.
+In each of 2019 and 2018, Gray Television, Inc. ("Gray") paid the Company approximately \$1.0 million and \$0.8 million, respectively, in insurance premiums related to certain voluntary employee benefits plans.
+During the year ended December 31, 2019, the Company transferred its remaining fractional interest in an aircraft arrangement to Gray Television, Inc. for \$151.
+Mr. Howell is the executive chairman and chief executive officer, and Mrs. Howell is a director, of Gray.

 The Company has outstanding 55,000 shares of its Series D Preferred Stock, all of which is owned by Delta Life.
 The outstanding shares of Series D Preferred Stock have a par value of \$1 per share and redemption value of \$100 per share; accrue annual dividends at a rate of \$7.25 per share (payable in cash or shares of the Company's common stock at the option of the Board of Directors of the Company) and are cumulative; in certain circumstances may be convertible into an aggregate of approximately 1,378,000 shares of Common Stock, subject to certain adjustments and provided that such adjustments do not result in the Company issuing more than approximately 2,703,000 shares of common stock without obtaining prior shareholder approval; and are redeemable solely at the Company's option.
 The Series D Preferred Stock is not currently convertible.
-The Company had accrued, but unpaid, dividends, on the Series D Preferred Stock of \$17,722 at December 31, 2018 and 2017.
-During each of 2018 and 2017, the Company paid Series D Preferred Stock dividends of \$0.4 million.
+The Company had accrued, but unpaid, dividends, on the Series D Preferred Stock of \$17,722 at December 31, 2019 and 2018.
+During each of 2019 and 2018, the Company paid Series D Preferred Stock dividends of \$0.4 million.